Centered Hardy-Littlewood maximal function on hyperbolic spaces, $p > 1$: The general case of harmonic groups

 There are a lot of work on harmonic $AN$ groups, cf. for example \cite{D87C}-\cite{D87A}, \cite{CDKR91}, \cite{DR92}, \cite{R92}, \cite{ADY96} and the references therein.
 As we have seen in the cases of real and complex hyperbolic spaces, we only use a few properties: the multiplication law and the distance formula, the induced measure and the estimates of ball volumes, the spectral gap of the Laplacian as well as the explicit expression for the heat kernel.
 In the sequel, we briefly recall the notations that we need.

 First recall the definition of H-type group.
-To simplify the notations, we will use the equivalent definition in \cite{BU04} (Theorem A.2, p.
-199), and we refer to \cite{K80} for the original definition.
+To simplify the notations, we will use the equivalent definition in \cite[Theorem A.2, p.\ 199]{BU04}, and we refer to \cite{K80} for the original definition.
 An H-type group can be considered as $\H = \R^{2 n} \times \R^m$ ($m, n \in \N^*$) equipped with the group law

 with $w, x = (x_1, \ldots, x_{2n}) \in \R^{2 n}$, $u, \varrho = (\varrho_1, \ldots, \varrho_m) \in \R^m$ and

 where the matrices $U^{(1)}$, $\ldots$, $U^{(m)}$ satisfy the following two conditions: \\ 1. $U^{(j)}$ is a $(2 n) \times (2 n)$ skew-symmetric and orthogonal matrix, for all $1 \leq j \leq m$.\\ 2. $U^{(i)} U^{(j)} + U^{(j)} U^{(i)} = 0$ for all $1 \leq i \neq j \leq m$.